 We next follow an Art Nouveau trail through Brussels.
 We visit an exceptional townhouse that has recently been opened to the public.
-The UNESCO-listed Hôtel Max Hallet was designed by Victor Horta in in 1904-1906 to suit the lifestyle of his client, the lawyer Max Hallet.
-It combines private residential rooms and reception rooms.
-The building is crafted inside and out as a coherent work of art.
-On the garden side, a three-cylinder structure of coloured glass rises from white brick columns; the glass allows filtered light to illuminate the second floor.
-We also see the exterior of the masterpiece of another major Art Nouveau architect, Paul Hankar.
+Victor Horta designed the UNESCO-listed Solvay town house in 1894.
+It is a resplendent example of how he saw architecture as a total art form.
+The revolutionary iron structure creates a luminous space, into which light filters through from everywhere, softened by the carefully arranged coloration of the walls, the floor coverings and glasswork.
+We see the masterpiece of another major Art Nouveau architect, Paul Hankar.
 His Ciamberlani House displays a stunning sgraffito façade.

 This afternoon, we visit the Musée Fin-de-Siècle, which celebrates the important flowering of art in Belgium at the turn of the 20th century.
-Well-known artists represented include James Ensor, Fernand Khnopff,

-Victor Horta and Henry van de Velde.
+Well-known artists represented include James Ensor, Fernand Khnopff, Victor Horta and Henry van de Velde.
 You will, however, be surprised by the number of excellent artists of whom you may not have heard.
 (Overnight Brussels) B

-Day 5: Monday 9 September, Brussels - Dinant - Brussels
+Day 5: Monday 5 September, Brussels - Dinant - Brussels